betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 of analysis and design effort would go into the defining equations, control logic and algorithms for selecting.
 Once the defining equations were written down and the logic and control flow for driving them, it was often a relatively simple matter of transcribing the result into AGC interpretive language.
-For this reason ... coding ...
+For this reason, this phase of the software development work was seen as a rather banal exercise in coding.

     * anecdote about engineers vs. coders